MilenaSilveira/RefactorChallenge/README.md

 ## Description

-The original webpage had long lines of code and this project refactors it.
+The original Horison webpage had long lines of code and this project refactors it.
 The page received improvements on HTML and CSS files without changing it's layout.

 ## Improvements